 We do not use fillers such as grains and carbohydrates or high glycemic index tubers such as sweet potatoes to save costs.

-Underdog Pet Foods is currently the first and only local fresh pet food company that formulates to meet AAFCO & FEDIAF nutrient profiles for all life stages, and further optimised to help your pets thrive.
+Underdog Pet Foods is currently the first and local fresh pet food company that formulates to meet AAFCO & FEDIAF nutrient profiles for all life stages, and further optimised to help your pets thrive.

 These US and EU standards, imperfect as they may be, are better than no guidance at all.
 While many books and articles make it seem easy to feed a fresh food diet, it is easy to feed (or even overfeed!) your dog while simultaneously starving him of nutrients he needs in order to live a healthy, long life.